 Establishing a food system map will not require legislation to implement.
-However, legislation or Executive Order requiring state agencies to share key data elements (Medicaid, SNAP, etc.) may be necessary.
-An Executive Order may provide more flexibility as data elements change regularly, new programs are added, etc. Additional federal permissions may be necessary for federal data sets.
+However, legislation or Executive Order requiring state agencies to share key data elements (Medicaid, SNAP, etc) may be necessary.
+An Executive Order may provide more flexibility as data elements change regularly, new programs are added, etc.

 Updating existing data sets and maintaining additional layers will require additional funding for staff to conduct data collection and management, respond to requests for data or analysis, and address emergency response needs.
-If the map is created using OSPREY, this will also require additional funding for services provided by the

-Department of Innovation and Technology (DoIT) in supporting/maintaining the OSPREY platform.
+If the map is created using OSPREY, this will also require additional funding for services provided by the Department of Innovation and Technology (DoIT) in supporting/maintaining the OSPREY platform.